MarkWieczorek/ctplanet/docs/examples.rst

 Examples
 ========

-The following example scripts can be found in the directory `examples`
+The following example scripts can be found in the directory `examples`:

-``pyCrust_Moon``
+``pyCrust_Moon.py``

     A script that demonstrates how to calculate thethickenss of the lunar crust using either a constant or variable density crust.
 The latter can be used to reproduce the results presented in *Wieczorek et al.* (2013).

-``pyCrust_Mars``
+``pyCrust_Mars.py``

     A script that demonstrates how to calculate the thickenss of the Martian crust using either a constant or variable density crust.
 For the variable density crust, the density is assumed to change discontinuously across the dichotomy boundary.

-``Mars_crust_thick_test``
+``Mars_crust_thick_test.py``

     Create a crustal thickness map of Mars from gravity and topography and compare how results change if hydrostatic interfaces are not taken into account.

-``pyCrust_Mars_InSight``
+``pyCrust_Mars_InSight.py``

     Create a crustal thickness map of Mars from gravity and topography, using the InSight crustal thickness constraint.

-``pyCrust_Mars_InSight_dichotomy``
+``pyCrust_Mars_InSight_dichotomy.py``

     Create a crustal thickness map of Mars from gravity and topography, using the InSight crustal thickness constraint and different densities across the dichotomy boundary.

-``mars_fcn``
+``mars_fcn.py``

     Compute the free core nutation period of Mars.

-``mars_figs``
+``mars_figs.py``

     Create images related to Mars in *Wieczorek et al.* (2019).

+``mars_j2.py``

-``mars_j2`` Compute the contribution to the gravitational J2 of Mars from hydrostatic interfaces beneath the lithosphere.
+    Compute the contribution to the gravitational J2 of Mars from hydrostatic interfaces beneath the lithosphere.

-``Core-Moon``
+``Core-Moon.py``

     Calculate the hydrostatic relief of the lunar core accounting for the non-hydrostatic potential that comes from the lithosphere.

-``Earth_test``
+``Earth_test.py``

     Compute hydrostatic relief of Earth using PREM.

-``ceres``
+``ceres.py``

     Calculate the hydrostatic shape of Ceres.